 Love is the law, love under will.

-This article is written by guest contributor Rev. Clay Fouts who currently serves as rector and master of Sekhet-Maat in Portland, Oregon.
+This article is written by Rev. Clay Fouts who served as rector and master of Sekhet-Maat in Portland, Oregon.